Losdez/Losdez/README.md

 ### Hi I'm Carlos 👋
 ***
-I'm an administrative assistant @amazon and part-time designer working to optimize myself out of a job and transition into an analyst or developer role.
+I'm an administrative assistant and part-time designer working to optimize myself out of a job and transition into an analyst or developer role.
 Check back soon for more!

 I'm currently learning: **Javascript** and **SQL**